eslint/eslint/docs/src/use/configure/migration-guide.md

 #### `--rulesdir`

-The `--rulesdir` flag was used to load additional rules from a specified directly.
+The `--rulesdir` flag was used to load additional rules from a specified directory.
 This is no longer supported when using flat config.
 You can instead create a plugin containing the local rules you have directly in your config, like this:

 ```js
 // eslint.config.js